 To start our comparison, we will take a look at the annual fees for both services.
 Cost is broken down into two separate buckets: the annual management fee charged for having an account and the annual fee charged for holding each ETF in the portfolio.
 Wealthfront is a better option with a 4.50 star rating over Fidelity Go's 4.00 star rating.

-Looking at both robo-advisors, we can also explore their features.
-Wealthfront offers tax-loss harvesting while Fidelity Go does not.
-For running predictions on retirement, clients will want to use a retirement calculator.
-Wealthfront offers an advanced retirement calculator while Fidelity Go does not.
-Tracking personal financial goals can also be important.
+Exploring both robo-advisor feature sets, we can also find differences.
+Wealthfront has tax-loss harvesting, Fidelity Go doesn't.
+For running calculations on being ready for retirement, clients will want a retirement calculator.
+Wealthfront has an advanced retirement calculator, Fidelity Go doesn't.
+Some customers like to monitor their personal financial goals.
 Both Fidelity Go and Wealthfront offer goal tracking.
-Finally, the ability to import and aggregate third-party financial accounts for holistic analysis can be particularly useful.
-Fidelity Go alongside Wealthfront offer external accounts analysis.
+Finally, an attractive feature includes providing deeper account analysis thanks to the ability to import and aggregate third-party financial accounts.
+Fidelity Go and Wealthfront both offer external accounts analysis.

-Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
-However, not every robo-advisor offers live chat support.
-Fidelity Go has live chat support, Wealthfront doesn't.
+Lastly, more web savvy customers may find it valuable to have access to customer service through phone, email, and live chat.
+However, not every robo provides live chat support as an option.
+Fidelity Go makes live chat support available to clients, while Wealthfront does not.

-Overall, both Fidelity Go and Wealthfront hold a 4.00 star rating.
-And, as far as individual category awards go, Wealthfront posted awards Best in Class - Cost in 2017, while Fidelity Go found itself with none of these.
+Overall, both Fidelity Go and Wealthfront share a rating of 4.00 stars.
+And, as far as individual category awards go, Wealthfront was rated Best in Class - Cost, while Fidelity Go was rated none of these.